- Malcolm Venville

 - Release Date

 From Louis Mellis and David Scinto, writers of the 2000 gangster picture Sexy Beast, comes the very uncinematic 44 Inch Chest.
 The film, the first feature directed by Malcolm Venville, has more in common with a David Mamet play than the gritty drama it claims to be.
-The story consists of six men standing around a rundown abode for hours on end, talking and swearing in colorfully profane jargon, until they all realize nothing is going to happen.
-There’s certain brilliance to the setup, which suggests the high level of showboating among such masculine types.
-But given the anticlimactic ending after what feels like 90-minutes of nonstop build-up, the result is ultimately a letdown.
+The story consists of six men standing around a rundown abode for hours on end, talking and swearing in colorfully profane jargon until they all realize nothing is going to happen.
+There’s a certain brilliance to the setup, which suggests the high level of showboating among such masculine types.
+But given the anticlimactic ending after what feels like 90 minutes of nonstop build-up, the result is ultimately a letdown.

 Of course, that’s the point.
 And it’s not that the point is lost in the film.
 It’s that the writers have failed to construct the story, which is about the utter fragility of the testosterone-laden male ego, with an appropriately tragic or engaging conclusion that underscores the theme’s potency.
 After all, what could be more devastating to a hard-boiled man’s man than to realize he’s soft inside?
 That’s precisely what happens to the film’s protagonist, Colin Diamond, played by the ultra-cool Ray Winstone.
 Colin’s wife, Liz (Joanne Whalley), tells him she’s leaving him for another man.
 Though sworn to avenge his masculinity, Colin finds himself unable to follow through and therefore questions himself.